 Finally, we have the right column which is labeled “Tap Into New Sectors”.
-This is theri bigger moves to bring new categories of users and services onto the platform.
+These are their bigger moves to bring new categories of users and services onto the platform.
 And maybe even create new platforms.
 This list has their investments in auto and real estate companies.

 Overall, I think my simple chart captured the core of their strategy pretty well.

 Take-Away 2: Forget the “Alibaba Digital Economy”.
-They Are Building Multiple Platforms.
+They Are Building Complementary Platforms.

 The number being repeated from this chart is $1T in GMV.
-Alibaba recently announced that they had reached $1 trillion in GMV (gross merchandise value) sold on their platforms.
-And this is a target they have long been talking about as a goal.
+Alibaba has already passed $1 trillion in GMV (gross merchandise value) sold on their platforms.
+And this is a target they long talked about as a goal.